Kedjian/kedjian/README.md

 - 🤗 Name's Oscar, but feel free to call me Ked,
 - 📫 Reach me there 👉 o.mat.makowski@gmail.com,
 - 🌱 I’m currently learning C#,
-- 👨🏻‍🎓 Computer Science Engineer soon™️.
+- 🔭 Currently working on my respository \LearningC_Sharp,
-- 👨‍💻 Developer soon™️.
+- 👨🏻‍🎓 Computer Science Engineer student.

 <!--
 **Kedjian/Kedjian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.